apprunjs/apprun-docs/docs/component.md

 ### Render the Component

-To use the components, you can render them to an element.
+To use the components, you can render them into an element.

 ```js
 const element = document.getElementById('my-app');